demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 This guide will help you deal with:

+- lack of manual out of the box
 - pairing issues when gamepad can't reconnect
 - inability to switch gamepad mode when connected via reciever
 - non-working vibration (rumble) on linux when connected via bluetooth